odoo/documentation/content/applications/productivity/mail_plugins/gmail.rst

    :align: center
    :alt: Download the ZIP file from the Odoo GitHub repository for Mail Plugins.

-Open the ZIP file on the computer.
+Decompress the ZIP file on the computer.
 Then, go to :menuselection:`mail-client-extensions-master --> gmail --> src --> views`, and open the :file:`login.ts` file using any text editor software, such as Notepad (Windows), TextEdit (Mac), or Visual Studio Code.